Qi-Cui/Qi-Cui.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <i>Committed to developing technology that serves humanity and the greater good.</i>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Greater Chicago Area</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a currently Master's student in Computer Science at the <a href="https://siebelschool.illinois.edu/">University of Illinois, Urbana Champaign</a>.
+I obtained my bachelor's degree in Computer Science, Data Science, and Mathematics from the <a href="https://umich.edu/">University of Michigan</a>.
+Prior to that, I spent a year studying Mathematics and Economics at the <a href="https://uci.edu/">University of California, Irvine</a>.

+I am currently serving as a summer intern with the <a href="https://www.tencent.com/">Tencent</a> Paas Platform Infrastructure Development Team.
+Previously, I developed robotics software for stroke rehabilitation at the <a href="https://neurro-lab.engin.umich.edu/">NeuRRo Lab</a>, under the supervision of Dr. Chandramouli Krishnan.
+Prior to that, I worked at the <a href="https://www.assetlab.org/">Asset Lab</a>, where I developed predictive models for electricity demand, advised by Dr. Michael Craig.